 Helicobacter pylori has a worldwide spread.
-Population infection begins in childhood and can reach 100% of the adult population in areas with poor hygiene.
-The incidence of infection reaches about 50% among adults in western societies, but a germ infection does not necessarily lead to disease.
+Infection begins in childhood and can reach 100% of the adult population in areas with poor hygiene.
+The incidence of infection reaches approximately 50% among adults in western societies, but microbial infection does not necessarily lead to disease.
 Helicobacter pylori only affects humans and is transmitted through the fecal-oral route.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.